duaraghav8/dockershrink/README.md

 > [!IMPORTANT]
 > Dockershrink is **BETA** software.
 >
-> We would love to hear what you think!
-You can provide your feedback by [creating an Issue](https://github.com/duaraghav8/dockershrink/issues) in this repository.
+> You can provide your feedback by [creating an Issue](https://github.com/duaraghav8/dockershrink/issues) in this repository.

 ## Why does dockershrink exist?